chainguard-dev/edu/content/chainguard/chainguard-images/working-with-images/compiled-programs/glibc-vs-musl/index.md

 toc: true
 ---

 Over the years, various implementations of the [C standard library](https://en.wikipedia.org/wiki/C_standard_library), such as the [GNU C library](https://www.gnu.org/software/libc/), [musl](https://musl.libc.org/about.html), [dietlibc](https://www.fefe.de/dietlibc/), [μClibc](https://uclibc.org/), and many others, have emerged with different goals and characteristics.
 These various implementations exist because the C standard library defines the required functionality for operating system services (e.g., file input/output, memory management) but does not specify implementation details.
 Among these implementations, the GNU C Library ([glibc](https://www.gnu.org/software/libc/)) and [musl](https://musl.libc.org/about.html) are of the most popular.
-Here, we\'ll provide insights into the differences between the two implementations so you can understand some of Chainguard's choices for using glibc over musl.
+Here, we'll provide insights into the differences between the two implementations so you can understand some of Chainguard's choices for using glibc over musl.

 The GNU C Library ([glibc](https://www.gnu.org/software/libc/)), driven by the [GNU Project](https://www.gnu.org/gnu/thegnuproject.en.html), was first released in 1988. glibc aims to provide a consistent interface for developers to help them write software that will work across multiple platforms.
 Today, glibc has become the default implementation of the C standard library across the majority of Linux distributions, including Ubuntu, Debian, Fedora, and even Chainguard's Wolfi.